-To get started, open the project debugdemo, which is included in the examples directory in the distribution.
+To get started, open the project debugdemo, which is included in the examples directory in the distribution, and make sure the classes within it are compiled.
 This project contains a few classes for the sole purpose of demonstrating the debugger functionality - they don't make a lot of sense otherwise.